afroditeapp/afrodite-backend/README.md

 # Afrodite
-Afrodite is a permissively licensed dating app based on profile browsing.
+Afrodite is a dating app.
 This repository contains the backend part.
 [Frontend repository](https://github.com/jutuon/afrodite-frontend)

 The app is under development and it is not ready for production.